lkotlus/IntensityEffects/README.md

 ## Dork section!

 The thought behind this project stems from Fourier analysis.
 Thinking of drums and other instruments with hits that are like the roots of a complex wave makes things much easier to work with.
-The "roots" are connected based on their occurences and synced together to get the most accurate values possible for effects.
+The "roots" are connected based on their occurrences and synced together to get the most accurate values possible for effects.
 Effect settings are calculated and displayed for the user.
-In all honesty, very little advanced mathematical concepts were used in the project, but they still played a pivetal role.
+In all honesty, very little advanced mathematical concepts were used in the project, but they still played a pivotal role.